isomerpages/govtech-lpa-acp/index.md

           description: About LPA & ACP and how to get started.
           url: /home
         - title: Upcoming events
-          description: Learn more about LPA and ACP at our FREE talks.
+          description: "Learn more about LPA and ACP and book a slot for our mobile clinics. "
           url: /events/
         - title: Book FREE LPA and ACP session
           description: Sign up for a free LPA and ACP session at our upcoming mobile